mikkohei13/airflow/readme.md

 - KNOWN ISSUES:
   - Does to docker-compose bug, does not gracefully stop, if `restart: always` is set
     - https://github.com/docker/compose/pull/9019
+- Spaces in date variables will cause fatal error with iNat API -> should strip the string

 - MUST FOR PRODUCTION:
   - Test with own observation that API response stays the same